 Spackle is a product designed to fill holes and dents.
 It helps repair drywall before repainting.
 A new paint job will not efficiently cover up the initial damage.
 Spackle helps fill in the damage and make the wall fresh again.

 In addition to its function above, spackle helps increase the paint’s adhesion ability.
 If you paint over a crack, it’s likely for the paint to peel.
-All paints require a smooth and cohesive surface for proper adhesion and for it to last long.
+All paint requires a smooth and cohesive surface for proper adhesion and to last long.

-Spackle is not designed for large repairs or projects.
-This is because it dries quickly, thus, is challenging to use for large repairs.
+Spackle is not designed for extensive repairs or projects.
+This is because it dries quickly, thus, is challenging to use for extensive repairs.
 Spackle is best for minor repairs/damage caused by screws or other small dents around the house.
-If you need material for larger repairs/projects, you can use a joint compound.
-You can use spackle and joint compound interchangeably.
-It doesn’t mean that they are the same.
-Both are very different.
+You can use a joint compound if you need material for more extensive repairs/projects.

 Spackle Types & Their Different Drying Times